 Do clean coding principles slow down development?

 Initially, investing a few extra minutes in clarity can feel slower.
-Over a project’s life, however, that investment pays back many times in reduced debugging time, faster feature delivery, and lower maintenance costs.
+Over a project’s life, that investment pays back many times in reduced debugging time, faster feature delivery, and lower maintenance costs.

 How can I convince my team to adopt clean code?